eacasey/Data_Scientist_Salary_Analysis/README.md

 - I begin by conducting an exploratory data analysis and also doing some data manipulation and data cleaning.

 - I then move on to modeling and exploring various classification algorithms.
-As of the time of this wriing, I am currently still in the modeling phase and am still working to improve the model accuracy while also decreasing the number of features.
+As of the time of this writing, I am currently still in the modeling phase and am still working to improve the model accuracy while also decreasing the number of features.
 I will update this as I make progress.